Tommy Banks (musician)

-Thomas Benjamin Banks (December 17, 1936 – January 25, 2018) was a Canadian pianist, conductor, composer, television personality, and Senator.
+Thomas Benjamin Banks (December 17, 1936 – January 25, 2018) was a Canadian pianist, conductor, composer, television personality, and senator.
+He was appointed to the Senate of Canada on the advice of prime minister Jean Chrétien in 2000 and served as a member of the Liberal caucus until 2011.

 Early life

 Banks was born in Calgary, Alberta on December 17, 1936.
 He was born to Benjamin and Laura Banks.
 He had three brothers: Jim, Terry, and John, and one sister, Wendy.
 In 1949, the Banks family moved to Edmonton, Alberta.

 At 14 years old, he joined the Don Thompson jazz band as a pianist.
 Together the band toured all over the province of Alberta as a part of the "Jammin the Blues" shows.
 Four years later he became the music director of the Orion Musical Theatre in Edmonton, where he would eventually meet his future wife Ida Heller.

 Banks met his wife Ida Heller when he was the musical director for various stage shows.
 They were married in 1959, and ten years later, Heller assumed ownership and management of Banks Associated Music Ltd., a talent agency founded by Banks.
 Together, Ida Heller and Banks had a son, Tom, and daughters Toby and Jill.